Frances17/Tutorials/Designer.markdown

 version: v0.1
 ```

 As you select options to appear in your definition, they will disappear.
-You won't need to re-use title or version, as they only appear once in a definition anyway, so this simplifies matters: fewer choices means fewer mistakes!
+You won't need to re-use title or version, as they only appear once in a definition anyway: fewer choices mean fewer mistakes!

 If you have any baseUri parameters or pre-determined security schemes to include, do so at this level.
 You can learn more about how a RAML API definition includes security settings <<here in the spec>> and in <<this level 400 tutorial TBD>>.